jrengif9/challenge22-11-18/glossary.md

 We can communicate applications from different platforms regardless of the origin of the data, we could have an application in Linux with a Postgress database and communicate it with another application in windows and database.
 We transform data into information because it adds a specific meaning and is associated with contexts, for which we have flexibility to structure documents.

+XML technology seeks to provide a solution to the expression of structured information in the most abstract and reusable way possible, that the information is structured means that it is composed of well-defined parts and that these parts are composed of other parts.
+Then you have a tree of pieces of information.

 ## XSD Scheme